AgoraIO-Usecase/agora-live/iOS/AgoraEntScenarios/Scenes/Commerce/README.md

 ## Prerequisites

-- Xcode 14 or higher.
+- Xcode 14 or higher
-- A mobile device that runs iPhone 13.0 or higher.
+- A mobile device that runs iPhone 13.0 or higher
-- FU beauty authpack file.

 ## Project Setup

-1. Follow [The Account Document](https://docs.agora.io/en/video-calling/reference/manage-agora-account) to get the **App ID** and **App Certificate(if enable token)**.
+1. Follow [The Account Document](https://docs.agora.io/en/video-calling/reference/manage-agora-account) to get the **App ID** and **App Certificate (if token is enabled)**.
 2. Follow [Signaling Beginner's guide](https://docs.agora.io/en/signaling/get-started/beginners-guide?platform=ios) to enable signaling in Agora Console.You should enable the following:
 * Using storage
 * User attribute callback